 We have a Pagatelia Via T toll automatic toll payment card on our windscreen which we use in Spain and this also works in Portugal.

 If you prefer not to use the A22 toll road for your stay on the Algarve, simply drive past the toll registering area and take the first exit down to Villa Rea do Sto Antonio.
 You’ll join the N125 coastal road which is not metered.
 You will do most of your driving on the lower N125 road which joins the coastal resorts.
 Driving standards in Portugal are generally good.

 If you are driving on up to Lisbon or Oporto along the magificently empty IC 1 toll highway, then make very sure you pick up a ticket from an automatic ticket dispensing machine.
 You will be charged at your exit point.
 This system is separate to the Algarve toll roads.
 If you don’t collect a ticket on entry, you will be charged the full north to south transit cost, nearly €50, even if your journey on the IC 1 was much shorter.

 Elsewhere in Portugal, the overhead camera gantries will continue to charge your credit card automatically as you enter and leave the metered areas.
 The system works well and you can feel comfortable about contributing to Portugal’s economic recovery.
 Please don’t repeat me on that to any of locals though.

-Tap into my forty years of giving advice and travelling on the Iberian Peninsular by visiting the Gomarbella Travel Page.
+Tap into my forty years of giving advice and travelling on the Iberian Peninsular and ask me any questions on the contact box below.